Tristan Thompson Trying To Convince Khloe Kardashian To Marry Him, Per ‘Hollywood Life’

 As previously reported by the Inquisitr, rumors have been circulating about Khloe and Tristan talking about marriage.
 However, Kardashian shot down any reports that claim to know anything about her relationship with Thompson via Instagram.

-Later, one social media user claimed that Khloe Kardashian was in complete denial about Tristan Thompson’s cheating, to which the reality TV star replied, “I’m not acting as if Tristan didn’t cheat.
+Later, one social media user claimed that Khloe Kardashian was in complete denial about Tristan Thompson’s cheating, to which the reality TV star replied.

+“I’m not acting as if Tristan didn’t cheat.
 I’m saying the story about marriage and anyone insinuating they know what we speak about privately is ‘crap.'”

 Although Khloe and Tristan have been spending a ton of time together this summer, the NBA star has to report back to Cleveland for training camp with his team, the Cavaliers, on Sept.
 28. It remains to be seen if the reality star will return to Cleveland with him to live, or if she’ll commute back and forth with baby True.

-Fans can see more of Khloe Kardashian and Tristan Thompson when Keeping Up With the Kardashians airs Sunday nights on E!.
+Fans can see more of Khloe Kardashian and Tristan Thompson when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.